A world without internet … In 2022, it almost seems impossible. But what if there was an internet shutdown for a day? What would happen?

 Hospitals

-Advances in digital technology and has revolutionized healthcare.
+Advances in digital technology have revolutionized healthcare.
 For instance, telemedicine in rural communities means that stroke patients who require tPA treatment (which must be approved by a neurologist and administered within a few hours of symptom onset) can be seen electronically by a neurologist, given medication sooner and have their chances of recovery improved.

 Additionally, Electronic Medical Records (EMR) and patient portals — with the ability to message your doctor directly — mean patients are empowered with immediate access to their medical records and care team.